How to avoid and rectify common VAT mistakes

 From reclaiming VAT on business purchases to improving your professional image, being VAT registered offers many benefits to small businesses.
 However, reaping the rewards whilst staying VAT compliant relies on you completing accurate VAT returns— a task that isn’t always straightforward.

-This goes to show that even when the figures appear to add up, the complexity of VAT means you can never be sure.
+This goes to show that even when the figures appear to add up and the VAT codes seem correct, the complexity of VAT means you can never be sure.

-What can massively help your effort is knowing where mistakes often take place so that you can easily avoid making them yourself.
+By knowing where mistakes often take place you can easily avoid making them yourself.
+This will help your efforts massively.

 In this post, we’re going to take you through the most common VAT return errors to help you complete your returns accurately and show you what to do if you end up making a mistake.